 - www.charangamusicworld.com (if you're in the US)

 You can test whether everything is configured correctly by visiting our browser-test page.
 You should see 4 green ticks and an animation.
 The last link on that page loads a sample resource.
-Click the link and check that the resource plays, or that the Shockwave Xtras install, along with the soundfont, and then that the resource loads.
+Click the link and check that the resource plays, along with the soundfont, and then that the resource loads.

 If it doesn't load, you may need to check your firewall and any proxy filtering rules.
 The list of file-types above should all be permitted.